liuzhousi/FPGC4/Documentation/docs/index.md

 Originally, the goal of this project, which started in 2017, was to design a simple game console for an FPGA (hence the name FPGC).
 Eventually this idea shifted more towards creating an entire PC with the capabilities of a game console.

 To keep the complexity of the project low, most features of the FPGC4 are very retro, like tile and sprite based rendering, RGBs video signals for CRT TVs (using RGB SCART), PS/2 Keyboard and SNES controller support.
-However, some more modern features were also added, like a 32 bit CPU, 32MiB SDRAM and USB host support (though a CH376T controller).
+However, some more modern features were also added, like a 32 bit CPU, 32MiB SDRAM and USB host support (through a CH376T controller).

-The main components of the FPGC4 are a self designed 32 bit CPU, a self designed GPU (tile/sprite based), and a self designed memory unit.
+The main components of the FPGC4 are a self designed 32 bit CPU, a self designed GPU (tile/sprite based), and a self designed Memory Unit.

-Aside from the hardware, this project also contains smaller software projects like an assembler, software libraries, programmer, MIDI converter and example code.
+Aside from the hardware, this project also contains smaller software projects like an assembler, C compiler, software libraries, programmer, MIDI converter and example code.

 ## What it can do
 Basically, the FPGC4 can run code, output video (with some basic audio), and can interact with certain peripherals using GPIO, SPI or UART.
 It also has a USB host port for mass storage, a PS/2 port for a keyboard and a SNES controller port for a SNES controller.
 It has 32MiB SDRAM and the program code is loaded from an SPI flash module.
 The board is powered from a single mini USB port, with UART capabilities for in-system programming.